ESm1th/soccer-stats/README.md

 ```
 Add `proxy` variables in `.env` file to avoid from blocking (it is not neccesary but recommended):
 ```
-PROXY_URL=proxy_url  # proxy url that shoul be used in custom proxy middleware for each request PROXY_USERNAME=proxy_username  # proxy username for authentication purposes (you should get it from proxy provider) PROXY_PASSWORD=proxy_password  # proxy password for authentication purposes (you should get it from proxy provider)
+PROXY_URL=proxy_url  # proxy url that should be used in custom proxy middleware for each request PROXY_USERNAME=proxy_username  # proxy username for authentication purposes (you should get it from proxy provider) PROXY_PASSWORD=proxy_password  # proxy password for authentication purposes (you should get it from proxy provider)
 ```